yaapu/FrskyTelemetryScript/README.md

 An easy way to automate creation of sound files is by using the [TTSAutomate](https://github.com/CaffeineAU/TTSAutomate) tool with a phrase file.

 A reference [phrase file](https://github.com/yaapu/FrskyTelemetryScript/blob/master/TARANIS/SOURCES/english.psv) for the english language is provided as a template for other languages.
+Taranis and Horus phrase files may differ so make sure to pick the right one.

 **Note:In order to add new languages the script needs to be recompiled because the language must be added to the script configuration menu.**

 ## Compilation

-In order to compile your own version you must first preprocess the SOURCES/yaapu0.lua script with the pproc.lua preprocessor.
+To compile your own version you must first preprocess the SOURCES/yaapu0.lua script with the pproc.lua preprocessor.
 Details on the preprocessor can be found [here](https://gist.github.com/incinirate/d52e03f453df94a65e1335d9c36d114e)

 There are many #define each activates a specific feature of the script.
-The most important ones are X9/X7 to build for different radio models.

 You need a working lua interpreter for this to work.
 On a command line simply run "lua pproc.lua yaapu0.lua yaapu9.lua"